Courses

 Every year on 2 October, a national holiday is observed in India, and do you know why?
 The answer is because the Father of our Nation, Mohandas Karamchand Gandhi, was born on this day in 1969 at Porbandar, Gujrat.
 Like any other child of his age, Gandhi was mischievous and fun loving, but also a tad bit shy.
 During his formative years, he learned the valuable lessons of honesty, integrity, and discipline, which his father and mother had taught him.

-When Mohandas became a teenager, he also fell into some wrong deeds, and picked up bad habits, but soon outgrew them.
+When Mohandas was a teenager, he also fell into some wrong deeds, and picked up bad habits, but soon outgrew them.
 He realized his mistakes and repented them by writing a letter to his father.
 IIt was this honesty and integrity that Gandhi conveyed throughout his entire life, and the various stories of Mahatma Gandhi are a testament to the same.

 In 1893, Gandhiji moved to South Africa to practice law and stayed there for 21 years.
 On his return to India in 1915, Gandhiji embarked on a mission to free India from the British through non-violent forms of resistance.
 Gandhiji ke nationwide campaigns for poverty alleviation, socio-religious unity, expanding women’s rights, and ending ‘untouchability.’
 He devised ‘swaraj’ or ‘elf-rule’ as the ultimate medium for India to gain its freedom.